filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow1](workflow1.png)

 * Customise the key map according to your preference.
-* When you're done, click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
+* Select download icon next to `KEYMAP.JSON` to save the layout file locally.
 * Rename the json to your keyboard name, e.g. `cradio.json`, and note its location.

 # Create a Repository

 * Login to your GitHub account.
-* Select the `Repositories` tab, and click on `New` on the right to create a new repository.
+* Select the `Repositories` tab, and click on `New` on the right.
-* Use `qmk_keymap` (or anything unique) for the Repository name field.
+* Use `qmk_keymap` (or anything unique) as the repository name.
-* Leave the other settings as default and select `Create repository` at the bottom:
+* Leave the other settings as default and select `Create repository`:

 ![workflow2](workflow2.png)

 ## Upload Keyboard JSON

 * In the `Quick setup` page that follows, select `uploading an existing file`.
-* Find the json file from the previous step (`cradio.json` in the example) and drag it into the browser page to upload.
+* Locale the json file from the previous step (`cradio.json`).
+* Drag that file into the browser page to upload.
-* Write a meaningful commit message below and select `Commit changes` at the bottom of the page:
+* Write a meaningful commit message and select `Commit changes`:

 ![workflow3](workflow3.png)